alec-ibp/alec-ibp/README.md

 ## About Me

-- 🌱 I'm currently learning Software Architectures, AI projects and tools and Golang as another language programming.
+- 🌱 I'm Software Engineer (Backend Developer) currently learning about Software Architecture/Design, AI projects and tools and Golang as another programming language.
-- 💼 I work as a Backend Developer.
+- 💼 I work as a Backend Developer with Python mainly.
 - 📫 You can reach me at alejandroibarracp@gmail.com / alejo1ibarra@gmail.com .

 ## Tech Stack